MaitreyeeCoolkarni/Exp-7-Arrays-Strings-/README.md

 Definition: A class from the <string> library that provides a dynamic, safe, and convenient way to handle strings.

 ## ALGORITHM:

+Program 1

+1.Declare an integer array arr of size 5.
+2.For i from 0 to 4:
+3.Prompt user for a number and store it in arr[i].
+4.For i from 0 to 4:
+5.Print arr[i] with a newline.
+6.End.

+Program 2: